truth-josstice/dev1002_assessment03/contributions/feedback/Feedback Log.md

 ## Implementation

 1. NOT NULL constraints added to ERD
+2. Changed to a composite key for GymRatings!
+    - Had to abandon this composite key, as it would not allow for cascading of records when user with matching user_id was deleted
-2. Changed name variables from 32 to 100 which should cover most extreme edge cases of name lengths for individuals or corporations
+3. Changed name variables from 32 to 100 which should cover most extreme edge cases of name lengths for individuals or corporations
-3. Updated README with clearer description of purpose and user stories.
+4. Updated README with clearer description of purpose and user stories.
-4. Added comparison of ACID v BASE to README file to further detail the benefits of my chosen database management system
+5. Added comparison of ACID v BASE to README file to further detail the benefits of my chosen database management system
-5. Added details about why I chose the particular DBMS and why I chose the comparative systems
+6. Added details about why I chose the particular DBMS and why I chose the comparative systems

 ---